MISP/misp-book/misp-zmq/README.md

 To enable MISP ZeroMQ, the feature must be enabled in the Plugin setting tab.

-Prior to enabling it, make sure that you have the pyzmq installed by running
+Prior to enabling it, make sure that you have pyzmq installed by running

 ~~~~
 sudo pip install pyzmq